Employee Handbook, Vancouver Based Employees

 Maternity and Parental Leave

-Employees are eligible for Maternity and Parental Leaves, as well as other care leaves as outlined by the British Columbia Employment Standards Act and Service Canada.
+Employees are eligible for Maternity and Parental Leaves as outlined by the British Columbia Employment Standards Act (ESA) and Service Canada.

 The employee's request for pregnancy, maternity or parental leave must be given to management in writing at least 4 weeks before the leave commences, where possible.
 This request must include the final working day and the day that the employee expects to return.
 If the employee does not intend to return, the request should indicate this, and prior to the end of the period the employee will be issued a final Record of Employment.